 - Adding any automation or workflow that will support your teams

-- Training – Now you need to make sure that everyone who will be using the CRM is trained in how your processes will be implemented in this new system
+Now you need to make sure that everyone who will be using the CRM is trained in how your processes will be implemented in this new system.

-- Launch – You start using the system (hooray!).
-(See my tips below for getting people using this new system)
+You start using the system (hooray!).
+(See my tips below for getting people using this new system).

-- Review – At some point after launch, you (and your CRM champion) review with the various teams to find out how the system is working for you, is it solving all the pain points?
+At some point after launch, conduct a review with the various teams to find out how the system is working for you, is it solving all the pain points?
 Has it created any new ones?
 Do all the processes work as well as they did before?